Alan R. Battersby: Stereochemistry of enzymic reactions

 The work described above is a subset of a broader field which attempts to understand the stereochemistry and mechanism of enzyme catalysis.
 The Battersby group used their expertise in the use of tritium-labelled substrates to probe a number of enzyme systems, for example histidine decarboxylase and tyrosine decarboxylase.

 Personal life

-Alan Battersby married Margaret Ruth née Hart in 1949.
+Battersby married Margaret Ruth née Hart in 1949.
 She was a botanist by profession who died of cancer in 1997.
 They had two sons, Martin and Stephen, four grandchildren and, after Margaret died, Alan acquired three great-grandchildren.
 In retirement, he enjoyed hiking and fly-fishing but he also kept in touch with his many colleagues and former students.